expo/expo/docs/versions/unversioned/sdk/google.md

     1. Build a standalone app and download the apk, or find one that you have already built.
     2. Go to the [Google Developer Credentials](https://console.developers.google.com/apis/credentials) and find your API key.
     3. Open `app.json` and add your **Google API Key** to `android.config.googleSignIn.apiKey`.
-    4. Run `exp fetch:android:hashes`.
+    4. Run `expo fetch:android:hashes`.
     5. Take `Google Certificate Hash` from the previous step to `app.json` under `android.config.googleSignIn.certificateHash`.
     6. When you use `Expo.Google.logInAsync(..)`, pass in the **OAuth client ID** as the `androidStandaloneAppClientId` option.
     7. Rebuild your standalone app.

-Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by `exp fetch:android:hashes`.
+Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by `expo fetch:android:hashes`.
 You can do this by grabbing the signature from Play Console -> Your App -> Release management -> App signing, and then going to the [API Dashboard](https://console.developers.google.com/apis/) -> Credentials and adding the signature to your existing credential.

 ## Deploying to a standalone app on iOS